Efimov spectrum in the Born--Oppenheimer picture of 2+1 system with zero-range heavy-light interactions: Hamiltonian of the light particle

-\item[-] Imposing antisymmetry under exchange of the scattering centers, replaces \(\Gamma^b_\theta(-\lambda)\) by \(\Gamma^f_\theta(-\lambda)\), which differs only by a sign in the off-diagonal entries.
+\item[-] Imposing anti-symmetry under exchange of the scattering centers, replaces \(\Gamma^b_\alpha(-\lambda)\) by \(\Gamma^f_\alpha(-\lambda)\), which differs only by a sign in the off-diagonal entries.
 In either symmetry case, only one eigenvalue equation is compatible with the symmetry, namely

-The corresponding eigenfunction is proportional to $G_{\lambda}(x-y_1) + G_{\lambda}(x-y_2)$ (resp. $G_{\lambda}(x-y_1) - G_{\lambda}(x-y_2)$) in the bosonic (resp. fermionic) case.
+The corresponding eigenfunction is proportional to $G_{\lambda}(\x-\y_1) + G_{\lambda}(\x-\y_2)$ (resp. $G_{\lambda}(\x-\y_1) - G_{\lambda}(\x-\y_2)$) in the bosonic (resp. fermionic) case.
 Moreover, in \eqref{generalized_eigenfunction_fermionic} there is an extra factor \((-1)^{m+n}\) compared to \eqref{generalized_eigenfunction_bosonic}.
-This sign is precisely what enforces antisymmetry under exchange of the scattering centers, \emph{i.e.}, contributions associated with indices of opposite parity (\emph{i.e.}, \(m+n\) odd) pick up a minus sign.
-Additionally, both in the bosonic and fermionic cases, away from the centers, the generalized eigenfunctions satisfy
+This sign is precisely what enforces anti-symmetry under exchange of the scattering centers, \emph{i.e.}, contributions associated with indices of opposite parity (\emph{i.e.}, \(m+n\) odd) pick up a minus sign.
+Additionally, both in the bosonic and fermionic cases, for $\kk\in\mathbb{R}^{3},\; \x\in\mathbb{R}^3\setminus\{\y_1,\y_2\}$, the generalized eigenfunctions (which are not square-integrable) satisfy